google/google-authenticator-libpam/README.md

 Allow users to log in without OTP, if they haven't set up OTP yet.

+PAM requires at least one `SUCCESS` answer from a module, and `nullok` causes this module to say `IGNORE`.
+This means that if this option is used at least one other module must have said `SUCCESS`.
+One way to do this is to add `auth required pam_permit.so` to the end of the PAM config.

 ### echo_verification_code

 By default, the PAM module does not echo the verification code when it is